fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 67: سُورَةُ المُلۡكِ (Al-Mulk) - 2**
+**Surah 57: سُورَةُ الحَدِيدِ (Al-Hadid) - 8**

-He who has created death as well as life, so that He might put you to a test [and thus show] which of you is best in conduct, and [make you realize that] He alone is almighty, truly forgiving.
+And why should you not believe in God, seeing that the Apostle calls you to believe in [Him who is] your Sustainer, and [seeing that] He has taken a pledge from you?
+[Why should you not believe in Him] if you are able to believe [in anything]?
  <!--END_SECTION:quran-->